terrylinooo/messenger/README.md

 $rocketChat = new \Messenger\RocketChat($accessToken, $userId, $serverUrl, $channel);

 if ($rocketChat->send('say something!')) {
-    echo 'Message has been sent to your RocketChat channel.');
+    echo 'Message has been sent to your RocketChat channel.';
 } else {
     echo 'Failed to send message.' . "\n";
     echo $rocketChat->printResult();